delta750/coreui/src/cui/docs/src/components/authoring.md

 A component should be used whenever a particular feature or function can be abstracted enough to live and work on its own.
 By default components are self-contained and should not need to many external dependencies. jQuery and the `cui.` namespace will likely cover most external dependencies.

-*This documentation is meant for advanced developers who are already familiar with [using components](index.html) in Core UI.*
+*This documentation is meant for advanced developers who are already familiar with [using components](index.html) in Core UI.
+You may also wish to view the repository of [example components](https://github.com/nyfrg/coreui-sample-components) as a reference.*

 ## Structure